melizalab/comp-neurosci/assignments/data-exploration-1.md

 The questions in the assignment will help you decide how a data set fits into this framework.
 Check with your instructor if you're still not sure.

+You are not committed to using this dataset for your final project.
+Rather, this is an exercise in learning how public data sets are (and aren't) organized.

 ### How do I find the data?

 For this exercise, we'll be looking at data sets hosted on the [Collaborative Research in Computational Neurocience Data Sharing website](https://crcns.org).
 Most of the data sets are from animals and using extracellular electrophysiology, but there are also EEG, fMRI, and intracellular data sets.